Brand Embrace Embodies Findability

 Paid Search and targeted online advertising done well, position your brand as a provider of solutions.
 Communication of benefits and offers, coupled with strong calls to action, drives users to your sites generating revenue to offset your investment from paid search findability.

 Paid search combined with organic search and your social presence creates your overall opportunity cost as it directly relates to the ROI of search and your presence management.

 Promoting your websites through paid advertising

-As customer acquisition strategies goes, applying dollars to paid search is a bit more easier for speed to market and realizing ROI.
+As customer acquisition strategies go, applying dollars to paid search is a bit easier for speed to market and realizing ROI.
 Enhanced findability through paid initiatives can result in minimizing the high opportunity cost of a missed sales.
 Paid search works well for high intent buyers as it directly answers their needs at the moment.

 Paid search engine portal to findability

 There is no other more effective way of increasing the number of impressions for your brand than paying for them.